 Libby Coleman – with Nick Ainley the editor and Marcus Tate the same-shape alphabet producer - is the co-creator of

-Yes we can read and of Teach a friend to read and write.
+Yes we can read and of our Teach a friend to read magazine.

 Libby Coleman is a retired high school principal, prison literacy teacher and special needs lecturer.

 Aged 6 she taught her older sister who is dyslexic to read.

 Combating illiteracy through paired reading teaching has been